WatForm/fortress/DevelopersGuide.md

     + Fortress determines whether a given `Var` object is a variable or a constant depending on the context.
     + If it is enclosed in a quantifier that quantifies over that `Var`, then it is a variable.
     + Otherwise, it is a constant.
+* Enums are constants in MSFOL that are distinct and cover all possible elements of the sort.
+They are distinct from domain elements (also a kind of term), which are the values of the sorts used internally in fortress.
+Not all sorts have enums, but all sorts have domain elements for FMF.
+Domain elements are used to create range formulas.
+Enums are converted to domain elements by a transformer (below).
+The DomainEliminationTransformer (below) is the last step in fortress to convert all domain elements to mutually distinct constants so that the problem can be solved by an MSFOL solver.
 * terms are created using the methods in Term.scala:
     - EnumValue is a kind of term.
 DomainElement is also a kind of term.
     - To create a quantified variable use mkVar(x).of(Sort); this is not a term, it is an AnnotatedVar(Declaration), which can be passed as an argument to create a quantified term.